nanochess/CVBasic/README.md

 Currently for Memotech the expressions CONT1.KEY and CONT2.KEY aren't operative..

 Many people is developing games using CVBasic, feel free to check some of these examples at the [AtariAge Colecovision Programming forum](https://forums.atariage.com/forum/55-colecovision-programming/)

+### Experimental things

+Vtech Creativision support is experimental (but able to compile Viboritas.bas), it doesn't handle currently CONT1.KEY and CONT2.KEY, and the following things doesn't work because the support code hasn't been coded:

+* SCREEN statement doesn't do anything.
+* PLAY statement doesn't do anything.

+Notice the 6502 support library hasn't been tested properly.
+In particular the VDP code could be buggy in real hardware.

 ### Supporting the developer